tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Yesterday was the first day since I started the challenge that I don't studied.
 It was being a busy day at work, I was really tired.
 But today I studied a lot about nodeJs architectures and databases.
 I learned how to config postgresql to use with node, how to do query, etc.

 **Thoughts**: I need to read more about postgresql and databases, I thought it's very complex to understand well.

+### Day 59 July 12, 2020

+**Today's Progress**: Today I kept studying about database, specifically postgresql for express.
+I learned how to structure the models folder and how to use the callback functions efficiently.

+**Thoughts**: I have too much to learn but I'm feeling so much more capable to do my projects now than when I started the challenge.
+I'll keep coding every day and I'll evolve much more.